withgaurav/Devops/cld0bweaw000b08jkhaa1894d.md

 ### #Selecting my WOC 3.0 Organization

 The WOC 3.0 2023 organizations were announced on 10 December 2022, at 11:30 PM IST.
 I started looking for organizations for working on those projects.
-I got intrigued by the projects announced by three organizations – CommunityFamily, CodeKhata and Winter of Code's official website.
+I got intrigued by the projects announced by three organizations – Codefamily, CodeKhata and Winter of Code's official website.
 The reason for selecting these organizations are as follows:

 **GitHub**